namib-project/dcaf-rs/README.md

 [RFC 8152](https://datatracker.ietf.org/doc/html/rfc8152).

-Note that these ciphers *don't* need to wrap their results in e.g. a `Cose_Encrypt0` structure, this part is already handled using this library (which uses `coset`)---only the cryptographic algorithms themself need to be implemented ( e.g. step 4 of
+Note that these ciphers *don't* need to wrap their results in e.g. a `Cose_Encrypt0` structure, this part is already handled using this library (which uses `coset`)---only the cryptographic algorithms themselves need to be implemented (e.g. step 4 of
 "how to decrypt a message" in [section 5.3 of RFC 8152](https://datatracker.ietf.org/doc/html/rfc8152#section-5.3)).

 When implementing any of the specific COSE ciphers, you'll also need to implement the